Massachusetts Route 60

 Route 60 is a 14.33 mi east-west state highway running through the northern suburbs of Boston.
 Its western terminus is at U.S. Route 20 (US 20) in Waltham and its eastern terminus is at Route 1A and Route 16 in Revere.

 Route description

 Waltham to Medford

 Route 60 begins at U.S. Route 20 in Waltham, just east of downtown.
-It then heads eastward, passing through the center of Belmont before intersecting in Arlington with Route 2 at that route's Exit 134 (old exit 59) eastbound, continuing as Pleasant Street.
+It then heads eastward, passing through the center of Belmont before intersecting in Arlington with Route 2 at that route's Exit 134 eastbound, continuing as Pleasant Street.
 From there, Route 60 joins U.S. Route 3 and Route 2A for a brief 0.1 mi concurrency, starting at Massachusetts Avenue.
 It then turns eastward off of that route, crossing the Mystic River into Medford.